1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 2. How do color designations (RD, RB, BN) affect the value of my 1888 Indian Head Penny?

-Color designations dramatically impact value for 1888 pennies.
-Brown (BN) coins retain less than 5% original red color; Red-Brown (RB) shows 5–95% red remaining; and Red (RD) specimens maintain 95% or more of their original mint luster.
+Dramatically.
+Brown (BN) means less than 5% original red remains.
+Red-Brown (RB) shows 5–95% red.
+Red (RD) means 95% or more original mint luster.

 3. How rare are 1888 Proof Indian Head Pennies compared to regular strikes?

-The Philadelphia Mint produced 4,582 proof specimens in 1888, specially struck for collectors with mirror-like fields and frosted devices.
-Proof coins were never released for circulation and received careful handling, resulting in significantly better survival rates than the 37+ million regular strikes.
+Philadelphia struck 4,582 proofs in 1888 with mirror fields and frosted devices.
+They never circulated and got careful handling, so survival rates are much better than the 37+ million regular strikes.

-Cameo proofs—featuring especially strong contrast between frosty devices and mirror fields—are far scarcer.
+Cameo proofs are far scarcer.
 Only seven certified CAM examples exist (one PR65 and six PR66), making the CAM designation one of the rarest 1888 varieties in any form.

 4. What is the highest price ever paid for a standard (non-error) 1888 Indian Head Penny?